The Theory of an Arbitrary Higher $\lambda$-Model: Theory of extensional Kan complexes

-\begin{defin}[Reflexive Kan complex\footnote{In \cite{MartinezHoDT} one can also see the relationship between the reflexive Kan complexes and syntactic homotopic $\lambda$-models, conceptually introduced in \cite{Martinez}, analogously to the semantics of the classic $\lambda$-calculus; same for the relationship between complete partial orders (c.p.o.'s) and syntactic $\lambda$-models.} \cite{MartinezHoDT}] A quadruple $\langle K,F,G,\varepsilon\rangle$ is called a reflexive Kan complex, if $K$ is a Kan complex such that $[K\rightarrow K]$ is a weak retract of $K$ via the functors
+\begin{defin}[Reflexive Kan complex\footnote{In \cite{MartinezHoDT} one can also see the relationship between the reflexive Kan complexes and syntactic homotopic $\lambda$-models, conceptually introduced in \cite{Martinez}, analogously to the semantics of the classic $\lambda$-calculus; same for the relationship between complete partial orders (c.p.o.'s) and syntactic $\lambda$-models.} \cite{MartinezHoDT}] A quadruple $\langle K,F,G,\varepsilon\rangle$ is called a reflexive Kan complex, if $K$ is a c.h.p.o such that the full subcategory $[K\rightarrow K]\subseteq Fun(K,K)$ of the continuous functors is a retract of $K$, via the functors

 and the natural equivalence $\varepsilon:FG\rightarrow 1_{[K\rightarrow K]}$.
 If there is a natural equivalence $\eta:1_K\rightarrow GF$, the quintuple $\langle K,F,G,\varepsilon,\eta\rangle$ represents an extensional Kan complex. \end{defin}